SMosegaard/cds-lang/assignments/assignment-4/README.md

 ```python
 $ source run.sh
 ```
+- Which assignment generated the most emissions in terms of CO₂eq?
+Explain why this might be.
+- Which specific tasks generated the most emissions in terms of CO₂eq?
+Again, explain why this might be.
+- How robust do you think these results are and how/where might they be improved?
+- Considerations and limitations in your implementation of CodeCarbon?

 Upon completion, a message will be displayed in the terminal output, confirming that the results have been successfully saved to the ```out``` folder.